 Online Distance Learning Course

-This is an e-learning course where knowledge and skills are imparted to learners through internet-based discussion board.
+An e-learning course where knowledge and skills are imparted to learners through internet-based discussion board.
 Distance learning is convenient, economical and practical for a learner to acquire knowledge and skills at his/her own place and time.

 On-Site Season Long Training